 Politics and the Pen

 A highlight of our capital’s social calendar, Politics and the Pen is a grand celebration of Canadian political and literary cultures.
-Held at Ottawa’s landmark hotel, the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable leaders of the arts and business communities - all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.
+Held annually at the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable arts and business leaders—all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.

-Politics and the Pen 2013 took place on Wednesday, March 6 and was hosted by The Honourable John Baird, Minister of Foreign Affairs, and Mr. Mark Carney, Governor of the Bank of Canada.
-The climax of the evening was the presentation of the $25,000 Shaughnessy Cohen Prize for Political Writing, named in honour of the spirited and inspiring parliamentarian, and generously sponsored by Bell Media.
-Calgarian journalist Marcello Di Cintio took home the coveted prize.
-To learn more about the award, visit our prize page.
+Politics and the Pen 2016 will take place on April 20.
+As always, the climax of the evening will be the presentation of the $25,000 Shaughnessy Cohen Prize for Political Writing, named in honour of the spirited and inspiring parliamentarian and generously sponsored by Aimia.
+Find out the 2016 shortlist on March 2.

-The Writers' Trust of Canada extends enormous thanks to the 2013 Politics and the Pen co-chairs, Jim Armour and Elizabeth Gray-Smith, and to committee members Heidi Bonnell, Maureen Boyd, Patrick Kennedy, Charles King, Anne McGrath, Pauline McKillop, Francoyse Picard, Elizabeth Roscoe, Lisa Samson, and Jill Scheer.
-Through their dedication and hardwork the event raised more than $300,000 to support the activities of the Writers' Trust.
+The Writers' Trust of Canada extends enormous thanks to the 2016 Politics and the Pen co-chairs, Patrick Kennedy and Jill Scheer, and to committee members Jim Armour, Maureen Boyd, Alayne Crawford, Catherine Clark, Elizabeth Gray-Smith, Dan Mader, Pauline McKillop, Françoyse Picard, Elizabeth Roscoe, and Lisa Samson.

-For questions about Politics and the Pen 2014, please contact:
+For questions about Politics and the Pen, please contact: